Get Free Solar Panel Quotes

 In particular, it was livestock that caused immense damage to the landscapes of ancient Italy and beyond.
 The Romans had very little idea of what overgrazing actually meant, so big herds of cattle, sheep, goats etc., were effectively left to destroy their own environment.

-Such was the level of overgrazing, that it’s thought by many that regions in Southern Italy still haven’t recovered!
+Such was the level of overgrazing, that it’s thought by many that regions in Southern Italy still haven’t recovered.

-Olive oil
+Olive oil was a transient practice

 Although not strictly used only for food, olive oil and its cultivation was one of ancient Rome’s most transformative practices.
-Such was their love of the liquid gold, that they ended up terraforming much of Spain to make way for olive trees.
+Such was their love of the liquid gold, they ended up terraforming much of Spain to make way for olive trees.

 This had the unfortunate effect of devastating biodiversity in the region, something the Romans wouldn’t have understood at the time.
 It’s estimated that the Roman Empire was consuming around 25 million litres of the stuff every year.
 That’s a lot of olives and subsequently, a lot of land clearing/deforestation.
-On that note…

-Did You Know?
+Did You Know

 The Romans ate all manner of things, including dormice stuffed with meat, platters of flamingo tongues, and a paste made from ground fish that acted as a substitute for salt.